samwycherley/ThresholdStability.jl/docs/src/stability.md

 - the _constrained joint spectral radius_ (CJSR) of the constrained switched linear system ``(\Sigma, G)``, where ``G`` is an automaton describing the possible transitions between states, is strictly less than 1;
 - the '_state-constrained joint spectral radius_' (SCJSR) of the state-dependent switched linear system ``(\Sigma, G, \{\mathscr{X}_i\})`` is strictly less than 1.

-In general, exact computation of the JSR, CJSR and SCJSR are NP-hard, but can be efficiently approximated via semidefinite programming or sum-of-squares programming (see e.g. [Parillo and Jadbabaie, 2008](https://arxiv.org/abs/0712.2887)).
+In general, exact computation of the JSR, CJSR and SCJSR is NP-hard, but can be efficiently approximated via semidefinite programming or sum-of-squares programming (see e.g. [Parillo and Jadbabaie, 2008](https://arxiv.org/abs/0712.2887)).

 ## JSR and CJSR
 We provide functions to compute tight upper bounds on the JSR and CJSR and to compute the spectral radius of individual matrices, each based on utilities from [SwitchOnSafety.jl](https://github.com/blegat/SwitchOnSafety.jl).